Jeep XJ Pop Top Camper Build

 Sorry to hear, but hopefully you get some help from the seller.

 Thanks.
-I don’t have a background in such machining and testing, but it does strike me as if they just looked it over and said it wasn’t their fault claiming ignorance of the situation.
+I don’t have a background in such machining and testing, but it does strike me as not in depth.

 J!m